San Fernando Valley Motorcycle Accident Lawyers

 Airplane Accidents Auto Accidents Bicycle Accidents Boating Accidents Brain / Spinal Cord Injuries Burns and Explosions Construction Site Accidents Dog Attacks Motorcycle Accidents Premises Liability Product Liability Roof Hatch Accidents Slip and Fall Injury Train Accidents Truck Accidents Wrongful Death Injury Lawyer Articles & Blogs

-Motorcycle riders face unique challenges and are susceptible to more risks than are other motor vehicle operators.
+Motorcycle riders face unique challenges and are susceptible to more risks than are other motor vehicle operators - this leads to more motorcycle accidents.
 Sometimes employing good motorcycle safety habits just isn't enough.
 Common challenges riders face include:

 Lack of Exterior Protection

 Unlike automobile drivers, who can count on head restraints, airbags, seatbelts, and other systems of restraint, motorcyclists don't have such padding and protection.
 True, cyclists can wear helmets and other gear to protect against motorcycle accident injuries.
 However, it's simply a matter of physics that motorcycles -- due to their relatively low momentum -- can get pushed around by larger, faster moving vehicles on the road.

 Motorcycles are smaller targets than are vehicles like trucks, cars, and buses.
 This issue is particularly critical at intersections and on freeways, where the vast majority of motorcycle collisions happen.
 The fact that a motorcycle operates as a kind of "neither nor" in traffic (neither a full-sized automobile nor a pedestrian or bicycle) complicates the ways in which other drivers interface with it.